mpcsb/testing_branch/_pages/drafts/2021-05-28-Modelling_opportunities.md

 The same exercise can be executed to assess ideal increases to unit prices.
-Here we can see the amount of offers lost as we keep raising the prices -- sales reps could use this to increase prices just below what would lose an offer, or to maximize sales (if you're able to sell for 3x the base price, some lost offers could be acceptable).
-This is business dependent.
+Here we can see the amount of offers lost as we keep raising the prices -- sales reps could use this to increase prices just below what would lose an offer, or to maximize sales (if you're able to sell for 3x the base price, less business could be acceptable).

 {% capture fig_img %}
 ![Foo]({{ "/assets/images/bayesian_simulation/mark-up.png" | relative_url }})